How Much Does It Cost to Sell a Home in Maricopa AZ?

 Quick answer

 Selling a home in Maricopa, AZ, typically costs 6 to 10 percent of the sale price, with the real estate commission as the largest item.
-Other costs include the owner's title insurance policy, escrow fees, property tax, HOA prorations, mortgage payoff fees, and optional pre-sale prep such as cleaning, repairs, and staging.
-Request a seller's net sheet from your title company before listing to see your exact bottom line.
+Other costs include the owner's title insurance policy, escrow fees, property taxes and HOA prorations, mortgage payoff fees, and optional pre-sale prep, such as cleaning, repairs, and staging.
+Request a seller net sheet from your title company before listing to see your exact bottom line.
 Call 520-838-8037 for a Maricopa net sheet at any price point.

 On this page